stefanocampanella/VN21-58_interview/presentation.md

 :::

-Finding earthquakes in seismograms similar to template ones.
+### High-throughput data analysis using CuPy

-10 years of continuous data, 50,000 templates: High-throughput data analysis using CuPy
+Finding earthquakes in seismograms similar to template ones: 10 years of continuous data, 50,000 templates.

-Running on Marconi 100 (CINECA): 2x16 cores IBM POWER9 AC922 at 2.6(3.1) GHz and 4 x NVIDIA Volta V100 GPUs/node, Nvlink 2.0, 16GB
+Run on Marconi 100 (CINECA): 2x16 cores IBM POWER9 AC922 at 2.6(3.1) GHz and 4 x NVIDIA Volta V100 GPUs/node, Nvlink 2.0, 16GB

 NOTE: At the seismological research center at OGS, I re-wrote their Python package for **earthquake template matching**.
 Template matching is a technique originally developed in digital image processing to find the part of an image that resemble a given template.
 The idea is to compute a similarity index for every possible alignment of the template with respect to the starting image.
 In seismology, the **template is a known earthquake** and one looks for matches within continuous data, that is seismograms.
 My version of the package used **CuPy to run a large scale analysis (High-throughput data analysis) on the new CINECA Marconi 100**, nodes having 2x16 cores IBM POWER9 AC922 at 2.6(3.1) GHz and 4 x NVIDIA Volta V100 GPUs/node, Nvlink 2.0, 16GB.